platformsh/platformsh-docs/src/security/compliance-guidance.md

 * Because customers can use our PaaS in a variety of ways, the best approach with auditors is to focus is on “What do I, the customer, control/configure and how is it managed in a compliant manner?”

 ## Responsibility

 Platform.sh and customers have shared responsibility for ensuring an up to date and secure system.
-PCI CSS compliance is ultimately the responsibility of the customer, however.
+Compliance is ultimately the responsibility of the customer, however.

 Platform.sh is responsible for: